 Huge flowers and a surprise Smarties cake at Angela & Jean-Paul's Aussie wedding #Real Weddings: Global#australia#backyard#couples of color#short dress#sydney March 25 2015 | Offbeat Editors offbeatbride Photos by: Tiffany J Photography Photos by Tiffany J Photography The Offbeat Bride: Angela, Education Sales Her offbeat partner: Jean-Paul, Arborist Date and location of wedding: Parents' backyard, Sydney, Australia — February 21, 2015 Our offbeat wedding at a glance: When we decided to go ahead and have a wedding rather than elope/register, it was because we believe that we are a social couple and receive so much support and strength from our families and community that it only makes sense to share the celebration of our love with them.
 Tell us about the ceremony: I wanted the ceremony to be as quick and painless as possible.
 I'm not religious and JP has not been practicing for years, so we felt no need to have any religious elements.
 Our celebrant was one of our best friend's mum and she made the whole thing as simple as possible.
 We left the vows as the legal wording and changed up the ring exchange only slightly.
 The best aspect of the ceremony was that Velda, our celebrant, made it easy fun and casual.
 We all made errors at some stage and forgot wording, but I feel like that made it feel more real.
 For us it was never a performance, it was something to be fun.
 Our biggest challenge: My biggest challenge was taking on people's opinions.
 I said from the beginning that I wasn't fused about details and that if people had something they thought was important I would include it (within reason).
 I started to take on most details that people suggested and would find that it would be the same person a few weeks later asking why I had included/changed the detail they had suggested.
 I also found that people are more than happy to offer help but not as many willing to actually deliver what they had offered, which resulted in a few last-minute fixes.
 My favorite moment: We asked JP's aunty to make our cake for us.
 When she asked what we wanted I suggested a surprise.
 I LOVE surprises.
 She made us a pretty, simple white icing cake with a lion and kangaroo.
 When we cut the cake open, a whole lot of Smarties fell out.
 It was a great surprise and it was really nice seeing how much effort she put in to surprise us.
 The cake also tasted awesome.
 My funniest moment: The funniest moment was my father in law's speech.
 He had a few drinks throughout the day as he had amazingly catered for the whole thing.
 His speech was lovely and heartfelt, but he got to the end and started again, the whole family laughed and tried to figure if this was on purpose on not.
 What was the most important lesson you learned from your wedding?
 All the fighting and arguing, tears, and sleepless nights were worth it for us.
 None of the details of the day mattered as long as I still got to wake up with my partner for the rest of my life.
 Since we have been married, we have been happier than ever.
 Vendors Photographer: Tiffany J Photography Makeup: Lisa Callus Makeup Artistry Hairdresser: Wedding Mobile Hair and Makeup Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo PREVIOUS Insider tips from Zola to make your wedding registry just right for you NEXT My wedding is changing my relationship with religion Show/Hide comments [ 5 ] Looks like fun was had by all!
+Fix Typo PREVIOUS Insider tips from Zola to make your wedding registry just right for you NEXT Two brides say I Do with a vegan wedding in an abandoned New Jersey village Show/Hide comments [ 5 ] Looks like fun was had by all!
 Reply Thanks for the link explaining the candies.
 Being in the US I was SO confused because we have a candy with the same name that is definitely not coated chocolate, and wouldn't play nice in a moist cake.
 Reply What a cool cake!
 Reply I *love* everything about this wedding, from the dress to the giant flowers, to the cake, just ALL of it.
 It looks like a truly awesome day.
 Reply LOVE that dress!
 Who makes it and do they ship to the US?
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.